-Recently issued accounting pronouncements: In September 2020, the FASB issued ASU No. 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+Accounting pronouncements implemented: In 2021, the Foundation adopted ASU No. 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 The amendments in this update require a not-for-profit to present contributed nonfinancial as a separate line item in the statement of activities, apart from contributions of cash and other financial assets, and requires additional expanded disclosures related to contributed nonfinancial assets.
-The amendments should be applied on a retrospective basis and is effective for the Foundation's year ending December 31, 2022.
-Early adoption is permitted.
-The Foundation is currently evaluating the effect ASU No, 2020-07 will have on its financial statements.
+The Foundation's adoption of ASU 2020-07 did not have a significant impact on the Foundation's financial statements.